Thank you for downloading and happy manufacturing!

 Update safety stock and reorder level points

-Safety stock describes the amount of inventory a business keeps in the warehouse to protect against spikes in demand or shortages in supply.
+Safety stock describes the inventory a business keeps in the warehouse to protect against spikes in demand or shortages in supply.

-A good reorder pointensures that your business typically does not dip below your safety stock levels.
+A good reorder point ensures that your business typically does not dip below your safety stock levels.
 Most manufacturers employ some minimum inventory principles for raw materials used in production.
 Manufacturers often fail to calculate raw materials used regularly.
-As a result, these raw materials inventory levels do not stay up to date.
+As a result, these raw materials inventory levels become inconsistent.

 All the events below should trigger an adjustment: